ShiJianXi/ip/docs/README.md

 Format: `bye`
 >⚠ **Note:**
 > Any extra arguments after bye will be ignored and the program will exit as normal.<br/>
-> Example: `exit abc`: the program will exit as normal.
+> Example: `bye abc`: the program will exit as normal.

 ### Saving the data file
 ChitChatBot data are saved automatically as a TXT file under `[JAR file location]/data/chat.txt`.